consoledotdev/home/content/podcast/s02e01-dev-infrastructure-john-graham-cumming-cloudflare.md

 genuinely requires low latency, such as gaming or virtual reality or something, in which case they'll be seriously concentrating on latency from the beginning.

-**David Mytton:** Does that assume much more processing either on the device or very close to the device as opposed to centralized?
+**David:** Does that assume much more processing either on the device or very close to the device as opposed to centralized?

-**John Graham-Cumming:** Well, if you think about the hyperscalers like Amazon, I mean, they've been very successful by building these very, very large data centers, right?
+**John:** Well, if you think about the hyperscalers like Amazon, I mean, they've been very successful by building these very, very large data centers, right?
 And that's fantastic.
 I think that as we get to low latency, you're going to want to be near the end user.
 We're obviously already using